 The key point is to use a categorisation that somehow reflects what you’re trying to assess or analyse, and not just put up with whatever categorisation you inherit.

-So rather than looking at each of your services in the same way, maybe categorise services into entry services (where you care about new customer acquisition and creation of follow on business), and follow on services (where you care about uptake per customer and profit).
+So rather than looking at each of your services in the same way, maybe categorise them.
+For example, split services into entry services (where you care about new customer acquisition and creation of follow on business), and follow on services (where you care about uptake per customer and profit).
 Or recategorise them into high skill services vs low skill, or whatever else drives profit.

-Rather than categorise customers into small medium and large or by sector, maybe categorise them into procurement buyers vs operational buyers, or partnership vs transactional, or high potential vs low potential, or influential vs non influential.
+Rather than categorise customers into small medium and large or by sector, maybe categorise them into procurement buyers vs operational buyers.
+Or you could use partnership vs transactional, or high potential vs low potential, or influential vs non influential.

 Whatever you choose, if you recategorise into something more meaningful, you’ll get insights that are more meaningful